djzielin/babylonjs-mapping/README.md

 * Mapbox (satellite and terrain)
 ![grand canyon with river at bottom](https://raw.githubusercontent.com/djzielin/babylonjs-mapping/main/doc/grand_canyon.jpg "Mapbox Terrain Demo")

-The "Hello World" of creating a OpenStreetMap tileset, along with extruded buildings is:
+The "Hello World" of creating an OpenStreetMap tileset, along with extruded buildings is:

 ```
 this.ourTS = new TileSet(this.scene,this.engine);